wix/Detox/docs/APIRef.DetoxCLI.md

 | [build](#build)            | Run the command defined in `configuration.build` |
 | [run-server](#run-server)  | Starts a standalone detox server |
 | [init](#init)              | Create initial e2e tests folder |
-| clean-framework-cache | Delete all compiled framework binaries from ~/Library/Detox, they will be rebuilt when running 'detox test'
+| clean-framework-cache | Delete all compiled framework binaries from ~/Library/Detox, they will be rebuilt on 'npm install' or when running 'build-framework-cache'
+| build-framework-cache | Build Detox.framework to ~/Library/Detox.
+The framework cache is specific for each combination of Xcode and Detox versions
 | [help](#help)              | Display help for specific command |

 ## Options: